Cubba2412/Covid19-Map/readme.md

 - animate graph resizing
 - Sort table from highest to lowest
 - Add flags to table

-- Have overlay scrollbars applied Globally
+- Have overlay scrollbars applied Globally DONE